learn-co-students/angular-testing-custom-filters-readme-wdf-000/README.md

 Like our services, we can inject filters into our tests.
 We use the `$filter` helper.

+As our filters do not care explicitly what *type* of data is given to them, we don't need to load them up in Protractor and test them in the actual application.
+We can simply inject them into our karma tests and test the functionality out of them with any data!

 Let's say we've got this filter:

 ```js